photoprism/photoprism-docs/docs/user-guide/settings/general.md

 When disabled, no files can be downloaded.

 #### :material-share-variant: Share ####
-When disabled, album sharing and upload to remote services like Nextcloud is not possible.
+When disabled, album sharing and upload to remote services like ownCloud is not possible.

 #### :material-lock: Hide Private ####
 Excludes content marked as private from search results, shared albums, labels and places.